 This morning, I was pumped and excited, I work up stupid early so that I could emerge for breakfast and grab some amazing, red sky in morning, photos of the island as the sun peaked over the horizon.

 For this morning, I wanted to be ready to go early and quickly plate loaded from the buffet.
 I then returned to my cabin to shower and prepare the day bag with everything I needed, camera, phone, tripod, sunscreen, sunglasses, hat, and wallet.
-I really had no plans at all what to do and I had no US cash on me so the vague plan was to get off the ship, find wifi and catch-up, post some pictures to make those at home jelous, and find a bank.
-Today I arrived to the port of Tortola, one of the British Virgin Island.
+I really had no plans at all what to do and I had no US cash on me so the vague plan was to get off the ship, find wifi and catch-up, post some pictures to make those at home jealous, and find a bank.
+Today I arrived at the port of Tortola, one of the British Virgin Islands.

 I got off the ship and it was a nice close walk to the Tortola cruise village.
 It was actually quite obvious that the cruise village was a fake example of stereotypical island life and all the usual shopping.
-I sat on a bench in front of the Diamonds International and got on the wifi there.
+I sat on a bench in front of Diamonds International and got on the wifi there.
 It was pretty good wifi, all my Facebook feed was filled with people talking about a major blizzard.
 I felt bad of course so I posted this picture.

-Then I left the cruise terminal area and came across the CIBC First Caribbean bank and took out $40USD.
+Then I left the cruise terminal area and came across the CIBC First Caribbean Bank and took out $40USD.
 I then went to a local shop and picked up a tiny ornament.
 One of the first things I noticed was that the island was filled with random chickens everywhere.

 After the tour, I was exhausted and went back to the ship and found a sun chair on Deck 18.